LimeChain/gosemble/docs/2-go-to-wasm.md

 ### 2.1.3.
 SCALE codec

 Runtime data, coming in the form of byte code, needs to be as light as possible.
 The SCALE codec provides the capability of efficiently encoding and decoding it.
-Since being built for LE architectures, it is compatible with Wasm environments.
+Since it is built for little-endian systems, it is compatible with Wasm environments.

 ### 2.1.4.
 Runtime calls

 Each function call into the Runtime is done with newly allocated memory (via the shared allocator), either for sharing input data or results.
 Arguments are SCALE encoded into a byte array and copied into this section of the Wasm shared memory.
 Allocations do not persist between calls.
 It is important to note that the Runtime uses the same Host provided allocator for all heap allocations, so the Host is in charge of the Wasm heap memory management.
-Data passing the Runtime API is always SCALE encoded, Host API call on the other hand try to avoid all encoding.
+Data passing to the Runtime API is always SCALE encoded, Host API calls on the other hand try to avoid all encoding.

 ### 2.1.5.
 Exported globals